marktoda/superchain-actions/README.md

 ## Limitations

-- **OP Chain Only**: Only works within the Optimism superchain ecosystem (Optimism, Base, Zora, etc.)
+- **Suprechain Only**: Only works within the Optimism superchain ecosystem
 - **Message Reliability**: Depends on Optimism's interop messaging system and relayer network
 - **Response Latency**: Cross-chain operations are subject to finality periods and may take several minutes to complete

 ## License

 MIT